Explore the topic of Education, Health and Care Plans (EHCP)

 - The LA enforce their policy provision matrix – e.g. attainment not below the 2nd percentile and therefore not bad enough for an EHCP.
 Such a blanket policy is likely to be illegal.

 Once in tribunal, these arguments tend to fall apart as they are based on LA policy rather than the letter of the law.
 This means that, based on that case, there is no legal basis to deny an EHCP.
 The tribunal will decide the facts of the case including looking at the child’s individual needs and decide based on the law.
-The tribunal ignores LA policy.
+The tribunal will consider law above LA policy.

 No, only if your child has a special educational need or a disability which calls for special educational provision.